Raptorz84/raptorz.github.io/index.md

 ## Simulated Risk Assesment
+> I have completed multiple risk assesments and made incident reports documenting what happened and whare the next actionsble steps.
+This is a colection of my incident reporting and knowledge.

 ### Incident Report for Brute Force Attack
 > Documentation for an attack on an E-comemrce company and the next steps to take.
 I analyzed a real-world attack scenario involving DNS and HTTP protocols.
 The attack was initiated through a brute-force compromise of a website's admin credentials, enabling the attacker to inject malicious redirects onto the website.
 This led to malware infections on users’ devices.
 Using Wireshark, I captured and analyzed network traffic to identify the exploitation method and track DNS requests leading to the malicious domain.
 This project reinforced my understanding of network forensics and intrusion detection while demonstrating my ability to investigate and mitigate cyber threats effectively.